diku-dk/sml-sobol/README.md

 [sobol-test.mlb](lib/github.com/diku-dk/sml-sobol/test/sobol-test.mlb)
 and
 [sobol-test.sml](lib/github.com/diku-dk/sml-sobol/test/sobol-test.sml)
 for a demonstration of how to use the package.
+See below for an image created using `sobol-test.exe`.

 ## Authors